 Due to time and research constraints, the research could not exhaust the area of interest and the following areas should be further researched.

-- Role of broadcast media in fight against HIV prevalenceamong the youths in Uganda. - \ Role of broadcast media in discovering the talents of the youths.
+- Role of broadcasting media in fight against HIV prevalence among the youths in Uganda. - Role of broadcasting media in discovering the talents of the youths. - Role of broadcasting media in helping the youth to get jobs